unconed/threestrap/README.md

 When `init` is set to false, initialization only happens when manually calling `three.init()`.
 To destroy the widget, call `three.destroy()`.

-They can also make objects and methods available on the threestrap context, like `three.Time.now` or `three.Loop.start()`.
+Plugins can make objects and methods available on the threestrap context, like `three.Time.now` or `three.Loop.start()`.

 Builds
 ---
  * threestrap.js: Full build (but still requires three.js)
  * threestrap-core.js: Core only, requires three.js + lodash
+ * threestrap-extra.js: Extra plugins

 Plugins
 ---